This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Hello!
 Who are you?
 And tell us a little bit more about your diabetes.

 Hey everyone!
 My name is Carolyn Jäger.
-I’m 47 years old and currently living in Richmond, VA.
-I have Type 1 diabetes for a total of 34 years.I am the owner of a diabetes accessory company called Sugar Medical.
+I’m 47 years old, and currently living in Richmond, VA.
+I’ve been living with Type 1 diabetes for 34 years.I am the owner of a diabetes accessory company called Sugar Medical.

 My sister was diagnosed 5 years before I was, so I was pretty used to the pre-set meal times and eating a more strict diet.
 When I was diagnosed, I, too, had to start taking shots which were so hard, but at least the lifestyle was already in place.